Sam Sleep's Story Solutions

 Origami tessellation: Aztec Twist, designed by Eric Gjerde, expanded and folded by Sam Sleep

 The best stories are symmetrical.
 They circle back, and reference themselves.
 They show us the same themes from multiple angles.
 Often times, the end happens at the same place as the beginning.
 And in some time-travel stories, at the same time as the beginning.This is so important because our brains are wired to recognize patterns.
 And when we read a story that circles back on itself like that, it tickles that part of our brains; the story becomes so much more enjoyable and memorable.This is what I call Continuity.
-When the narrative tells the same story from beginning to end.I've been analyzing stories for as long as I can remember.
+When the narrative tells the same story from beginning to end.I've been analyzing stories for almost as long as I can remember.
 I love to take my favorite stories, pick them apart, and discover why they work.I have a particular love for Science Fiction, and the other speculative genres.
 In part because I love science, and that feeling of discovering something new and wonderful.
 But I think mostly because I love stories, and, as Steve Laube so elegantly put it, "Fantasy is the purest form of storytelling."

 ResourcesSome resources that greatly influenced my understanding of how stories work include: the Go Teen Writers blog, the One Year Adventure Novel curriculum, and the Writing Excuses podcast.
 Also check out K. M. Weiland's blog, and the Save the Cat books.Another great resource is Havok, which publishes speculative flash fiction every weekday.
 They're always open to submissions, and I can't recommend publishing with them enough.
 You'll grow so much as a writer.
 I know I did.
 Plus, you get a small taste of what it's like to work with professional publishers.What about you?
 What are some of your favorite writing resources?
 Do you love stories as much as I do?